What is Fetal Alcohol Syndrome?

-Fetal Alcohol Syndrome (FAS) is a collection of birth defects and abnormalities that stem from a fetus’s exposure to alcohol while in the womb.
+Fetal Alcohol Syndrome, also known as F.A.S. is a collection of birth defects and abnormalities that stem from a fetus’s exposure to alcohol while in the womb.
 These conditions do not resolve at birth and remain throughout the child’s life.

 FAS is also one of the primary causes of intellectual and developmental disability in children.
 It is a part of a group of prenatal alcohol exposure related disorders that are referred to as fetal alcohol spectrum disorders.
 FAS is the most critical and severe of these disorders and can even result in the death of the fetus.
 The syndrome, which was first described in 1968 by Dr. Paul Lemoine in France, was given the official name of Fetal Alcohol Syndrome in 1973 by Drs.
 Kenneth Jones and David Smith at the Medical School of the University of Washington.
 It is known to affect roughly five out of 10,000 babies that are born on a yearly basis.